mvysny/vaadin-simple-security/README.md

 * `logout()` - performs logout and redirects to the LoginRoute

 And just like that, we now have the full authentication chain implemented!

+To recap:

+* `InMemoryUserRegistry` holds a list of users (usernames, passwords and roles) in memory.
+* `InMemoryLoginService` holds the currently logged-in user in Vaadin session, and provides `login()`/`logout()` functions.
+  Uses `InMemoryUserRegistry` when logging in.
+* `SimpleViewAccessChecker` checks access to Vaadin routes (performs authorization).
+Retrieves the currently-logged-in user from the `InMemoryLoginService`.

 ## Authorization